arogachev/arogachev.com/_pages/portfolio/2013-1-psychological-tests-online.md

 ## Phase 2 - Transition to Yii Framework and further improvements

 Later the customer contacted me and proposed to continue work on the project.
-At that time I was already working in "Fora" company but agreed to take the project as a side job.
+At that time I was already working in "FORA" company but agreed to take the project as a side job.

 ### Design and layout customizations